u7day/Movie/README.md

 You can click on Movie Cliparts to watch Trailers.

-You can also open page by typing entertaintment_center.py in terminal.
+You can also open page by typing python entertaintment_center.py in terminal.

 Happy Watching!!!